 A basic implementation of Enhanced Ecommerce tagging gives you data for individual products, but you can easily add the category and brand properties so you can evaluate data from those perspectives, as well.
 These properties take string values, so you can create any category and brand taxonomy that’s relevant to your business.

 In addition to measuring product performance, you also need to measure the internal and external marketing efforts that support those products.

 The Affiliate Code report lets you track revenue, transactions, and average order value as they are associated with affiliate sites that drive customers to your site.

 You can track those same metrics for order-level coupons in the Order Coupon report.

 The Product Coupon report lets you see how effective product-level coupons are in terms of revenue, unique purchases, and product revenue per purchase.

 If you’re using internal promotions, for example internal banners that promote sales on another part of your site, you can track views, clicks, and the click-through rate for those promotions in the Internal Promotion report.

 In Enhanced Ecommerce, the Product List Performance report includes useful Product Attribution data.
-The report includes a "last action" attribute which gives product level credit to the last Product List (i.e. add to cart, checkout, or purchase) that the user interacted with prior to the conversion event.
+The report includes a "last action" attribute that gives product-level credit to the last Product List that the user interacted with prior to the conversion event (e.g., add to cart, checkout, or purchase).